-Summer 2017 and Academic Year 2017-18
+Summer 202 and Academic Year 2021-22

 The International and Foreign Language Education Office of the U.S. Department of Education (USED) has authorized the South Asia Institute as a National Resource Center and to award undergraduate and graduate Foreign Language and Area Studies (FLAS) Fellowships.
-FLAS fellowships support undergraduate and graduate students who will study a modern South Asia language as an integral part of an academic program focusing on South Asia.
-FLAS awards can be for Academic Year graduate student study at Columbia, or for intensive summer language study in the U.S. or abroad by undergraduate or graduate students.
+FLAS fellowships support undergraduate and graduate students who will study a modern South Asian language as an integral part of an academic program focusing on South Asia.
+FLAS awards can be for Academic Year study at Columbia, or for intensive summer language study in the U.S. or abroad by undergraduate or graduate students.
 All Academic Year fellows must enroll in one language and one South Asia area studies class per term in a given academic year.
 Summer FLAS is for intensive language study only - applications for research or non-language programs will be rejected as ineligible.

-Languages of Award: SAI is authorized to award FLAS for Academic Year study at Columbia for the following languages: Bengali, Hindi, Punjabi, Persian, Sinhala, Tamil and Urdu.
-Summer study at Columbia or at approved programs in the US and abroad may include the above approved languages or other modern South Asia languages (Malayalam, Marathi, Telegu, etc., pending approval by USED).
+Languages of Award: SAI is authorized to award FLAS for Academic Year study at Columbia for the following languages: Bengali, Hindi, Punjabi, Persian, Tamil, and Urdu.
+Summer study at Columbia or at approved programs in the US and abroad may include the above approved languages or other modern South Asia languages (Malayalam, Marathi, Sinhala, Telegu, etc., pending approval by USED).
 For a list of Summer South Asia language programs, see the attached PDF file.
-Students studying Intermediate and Advanced languages may be eligible to study at programs outside the U.S.
+Students studying Intermediate and Advanced languages in the summer may be eligible to study at programs outside the U.S.

 Graduate Academic Year FLAS: Academic Year awards consist of $18,000 tuition and a stipend of $15,000.
-The annual Academic Year (AY) FLAS competition at Columbia is open to students in GSAS, SIPA, and Teacher's College, and the Schools of Business, Journalism, Law, and Public Health.
+The annual Academic Year (AY) and Summer FLAS competitions at Columbia are open to students in GSAS, SIPA, and Teacher's College, and the School of Public Health.
 All AY fellows must enroll in one language class and one South Asia area studies class per term.
-The annual Summer FLAS competiton is open to all graduate students in all Columbia schools.

-Undergraduate Summer FLAS: Undergraduate applicants for Summer may apply to study Intermediate or Advanced level languages.
-Applications from undergraduates to study at the Elementary level will be rejected.
-Summer awards consist of up to $5,000 in tuition costs, and a summer stipend of $2,500, The annual Summer FLAS competition at Columbia is open to all Columbia College, General Studies, Engineering, and Barnard College undergraduates.
-Incoming first year students are not eligible to apply for FLAS until the summer following their first enrollment at Columbia.
+Applicants for Summer may apply to study Intermediate or Advanced level languages.
+Applications to study at the Elementary level only if the student is applying to study a second South Asian language and can demonstrate Advanced proficiency in one South Asian language.
+Applicants who wish to be considered for such an exception should contact the Institute before applying.
+The annual Summer FLAS competition at Columbia is open to all Columbia College, General Studies, Engineering, and Barnard College undergraduates, and graduate students enrolled at GSAS, SIPA, and Teacher's College, and the Schools of Business, Journalism, Law, and Public Health.
+Incoming undergraduate or graduate students are not eligible to apply for Summer FLAS until the summer following their first enrollment at Columbia.

-Doctoral students who have completed all coursework for the Ph.D. may apply for dissertation research abroad fellowships if the research project will be performed in the target language during the academic year.
+Doctoral students who have completed all coursework for the Ph.D. may apply for dissertation research abroad fellowships if the research project will be performed in the target language during the academic year, and provided that they have achieved advanced level proficiency, and that the project will utilize the language sufficiently to be considered the equivalent of one year of language study above the Advanced level.
 Research abroad fellowships offer a stipend of $15,000 (no tuition or travel).
 FLAS is not awarded for dissertation write-up.
-Students planning to submit an application for study abroad or research abroad FLAS must consult the Institute to review their proposed submission and applicable conditions well in advance of the FLAS application deadline.
-AY FLAS funding is considered an "internal fellowship" and will impact the level of funding for Columbia doctoral students receiving multi-year fellowship funding through their departments.
+Students planning to submit an application for study abroad or research abroad FLAS should consult the Institute to review their proposed submission and applicable conditions in advance of the FLAS application deadline.
+AY FLAS funding for graduate students is considered an "internal fellowship" and will impact the level of funding for Columbia doctoral students receiving multi-year fellowship funding through their departments.

 Free Application for Federal Student Aid (FAFSA) at <https://fafsa.ed.gov>